hakbar0/Database-Operations/README.md

-# Auth Database Operations
+# Database Operations

-This repository contains code for a basic authentication system built using NestJS and PostgreSQL.
-It provides the following three endpoints:
+This repository contains two endpoints:

-- `/register` - Registers a new user with the provided username, email, and password.
-- `/login` - Logs in a user with the provided email and password.
-- `/profile` - A protected route that requires a JWT token to access and returns the user profile information, excluding the password and id.
+- `/users` - Retrieves a list of users
+- `/posts/:username` - Retrieves a list of posts by username

 ## Requirements